aleph2c/miros-rabbitmq/docs/_sources/introduction.rst.txt

 .. epigraph::

-  *Wars teach us not to love our enemies, but to hate our allies*
+  *Wars teach us not to love our enemies, but to hate our allies.*

   -- W. L George